UWPCE-PythonCert/Py100/source/modules/EnvironmentOverview.rst

 We won't cover this much in class, so if you are not comfortable, please bone up at home.

-I suggest running through the **cli** tutorial at "learn code the hard way":
+We suggest running through the **cli** tutorial at "learn code the hard way":

 http://cli.learncodethehardway.org/book/